rdesalvio/blog/_posts/2025-10-13-optimal-lookback-window.markdown

 ![Value]({{ site.baseurl }}/images/lookback/value.png)

 So ~90% of our max value can be attained by just looking at the past 15 games.
-Conveniently, teams in the NHL play ~1 game every 2 days so this tells us the most predictive time range to look at for how a player has performed over the past **month**.
+Conveniently, teams in the NHL play ~1 game every 2 days so this tells us the most predictive time range to look at for how a player has performed is over the past **month**.

 Thank you for coming on this journey with me and go forth with this information and dominate your fantasy hockey leagues.